30 Fun Things to do in NYC with Kids | Best New York Kids Activities

 20. Walk the Brooklyn Bridge

 Stroll (or ride bikes) over the East River on the Brooklyn Bridge.
-You can make a whole afternoon of it, in fact.
+You can make a whole afternoon of it, in fact, if you have time to explore a bit of Brooklyn as well.

 Walking over the Brooklyn Bridge with Kids